-Sarah is an independent consultant based in Johannesburg, South Africa.
+Sarah is an independent consultant based in Bonn, Germany.
 She has worked in the humanitarian and international development sector for almost 20 years, initially working for World Vision in Angola for a number of years before supporting work in the Middle East, Eastern Europe and Asia as Regional Manager at World Vision UK.
 Sarah has also worked as an Associate Lecturer for the Open University in the Institutional Development module of the Development Management Programme.

 In more recent years, Sarah’s passion for quality and accountability in the sector has been strengthened through her work in Geneva, primarily on the management team of ACT Alliance in Geneva, as well as participating in the working group of the Steering Committee for Humanitarian Response (SCHR) as well as taking on the role as Vice President of the Sphere Board.
 Since becoming an independent consultant, Sarah has supported organisations with their policies and systems, specifically with a view to strengthening their application of the Core Humanitarian Standard on Quality and Accountability (CHS).